This guide explains some of the issues that might arise when you use the Stackdriver Monitoring API v3.

 If the data is more than a few weeks old, it might have expired.
 See the Quota Policy for more information on data retention.

 If the data was just written, it might not yet be in Stackdriver Monitoring.
-For more information, see Latency.
+For more information, see Latency of metric data.

 Check that you specified the time interval correctly: